-Mitigation Measures: To manage and mitigate associated project risks, the Stakeholder Engagement Plan (SEP), Pest Management Plan (PMP), Labour Management Plan (LMP), Environmental and Social

-Management Framework (ESMF), Security Management Plan (SMP) and this RF were developed and will be used throughout project implementation.
+Mitigation Measures: To manage and mitigate associated project and AF risks, the Stakeholder Engagement Plan (SEP), Pest Management Plan (PMP), Labour Management Procedures (LMP), Environmental and Social Management Framework (ESMF), Security Management Plan (SMP) and this Resettlement Framework (RF) were developed and will be used throughout project and AF implementation.
 Training and awareness raising will also be offered to communities to avoid and reduce negative impacts on community health and safety.

 When considering economic and/or physical displacement, concerns regarding temporary economic displacement due to impact of activities from Component 1 are mitigated and addressed through providing Cash-for-Work (CFW) and livelihood diversification opportunities.
-Such opportunities could potentially include clearing dead locusts from affected agricultural lands, planting crops, rehabilitating small reservoirs, collecting untreated locusts for feed and fertilizer, (re)introducing pollinators, and providing childcare near CFW sites for working women.
+Such opportunities could potentially include clearing dead locusts from affected agricultural lands, planting crops, rehabilitating small reservoirs, collection untreated locusts for feed and fertilizer, (re)introducing pollinators, and providing childcare near CFW sites for working women.
 Women may also receive training related to health and nutrition and hired as community health workers in project targeted areas.

-For the construction and rehabilitation activities of component 1 will be assessed and checked before submitting the subprojects for approval to ensure no land acquisition and arbitrary resettlement actions are taken place, the Resettlement Plans (RPs) will need to be prepared, which involves identifying the number of affected people and providing compensation to eligible project affected peoples (PAP) before the start of construction activities.
+For the construction and rehabilitation activities of component 1 will be assessed and checked before developing the subprojects for approval to ensure no land acquisition and arbitrary resettlement (besides the landowner should not donate more than 10% of his/her land) actions are taken place.
+The Resettlement Plans (RPs) will need to be prepared, which involves identifying the number of affected people and providing compensation to eligible project affected peoples (PAP) before the start of construction activities.
 This process for developing a RP is described in Section 4 of this RF.